Kreeblah/organize_chd/README.md

 ## Known issues:

 - There was one report of unwanted file deletion.
 I rewrote the code that I think might have been responsible, but it's worth having a backup, just in case.
-- This script currently doesn't handle filenames with dollar signs in them well for CHD creation.  [chdman does its own variable substitution, with no way to disable it.](https://github.com/mamedev/mame/issues/9822)

 ## Attributions: